Analysis | How to Understand Poland’s Battles With the EU

 8. How is Poland responding?

 By insisting that the EU mind its own business.
-Also by needling Germany, the most powerful member of the bloc, which, Poland says, owes it war reparations.
-That has reopened an issue Germany has considered closed since the 1990s after Polish governments declared the end of the matter based on treaties from 1970 and 1990.
+Ruling-party leader Jaroslaw Kaczynski said the threat to sue Poland “won’t break” the government’s determination to continue through the judicial overhaul.
+The administration has also needled Germany, the most powerful member of the bloc, which, Poland says, owes it war reparations.
+That has reopened an issue Germany has considered closed since the 1990s after Polish governments declared the end of the matter based on earlier treaties.
 Polish officials have also prepared new rules restricting foreign ownership of media, expressing concerns that Germans, especially, have become dominant in some segments of the industry.

 9. What could this dispute mean for markets?